Vorarlberg: Festivals and annual events

 The Literaturfest Kleinwalsertal is a literary festival consisting of lectures, workshops, poetry slams and exhibitions and takes place in autumn.

 The light art festival Lichtstadt Feldkirch lets international artists fill the city of Feldkirch with light objects, projections and sculptures.
 Its first edition was held in 2018 and attracted 30.000 visitors.
 The festival takes place every other year.

 The FAQ Bregenzerwald is a social forum in the form of a festival.
 Hosting lectures, panel discussions, concerts, guided walks as well as culinary tastings, it aims at highlighting social issues in the society in a very broad context.

 The Montforter Zwischentöne is an interdisciplinary festival in Feldkirch that takes place three times a year.
 Each series is based on a specific topic which is artistically and dramaturgically interpreted without genre-orientated boundaries.
 There are contributions from the fields of music, poetry, architecture, science, dance etc. The festival addresses issues of social and personal development on site and provides impetus for urban and regional development.

 Tanzcafé Arlberg is a series of concerts taking place at ski huts in Lech/Zürs for two weeks in the springtime.
 It is intended to entertain skiers aside the ski piste by providing live music to dance to.
 The concerts range from pop to swing to rock'n'roll and to ska.
 The series of events includes a workshop on Lindy Hop.

 Bezau Beatz is a music festival that has been taking place in Bezau in August since 2008.

 The Bludenzer Tage zeitgemäßer Musik is a festival of contemporary music in Bludenz that was founded in 1988.
 The aim of the festival is to make contemporary music audible in Bludenz.

 Furthermure, Vorarlberg is host to a variety of fairs, conventions and expositions including the public health event Medicinicum Lech, the literary festival Literaricum Lech, the annual interdisciplinary symposium Philosophicum Lech as well as the design fair and festival POTENTIALe in Feldkirch.

 Museums

 The most visited museums in Vorarlberg are the Kunsthaus Bregenz, the vorarlberg museum, inatura (interactive nature adventure show and natural history museum) in Dornbirn and the Jewish Museum of Hohenems.
 Smaller museums include the Angelika Kauffmann Museum in Schwarzenberg, the Hittisau Women's Museum, the Rolls-Royce Museum and Mohren Biererlebniswelt in Dornbirn, the Egg Museum in Egg and the Juppenwerkstatt Riefensberg (manufacturer of traditional women's garb), the Felder museum in Schoppernau, the Schattenburg museum and the Heimatmuseum Bezau.

 The Wälderbähnle or Bregenzerwald Museumsbahn (Bregenzerwald Railway) is a narrow-gauge heritage railway that today links Schwarzenberg to Bezau amidst picturesque alpine scenery.
+The International Rhine Regulation Railway, once an industrial railway used for the straightening of the Alpine Rhine, is also a heritage railway today.

 For an overview, see List of museums in Vorarlberg.